Gigaspaces/xap-docs/site/content/xap110/query-nested-properties.markdown

 As it does not make sense to perform an OR in this case.
 {{%/warning%}}

-#### In operation:
+#### In operation

-Beginning 10.1, SQLQuery now supports `in` when used with nested properties.
+Beginning 10.1, SQLQuery now supports `IN` when used with nested properties.
 For example, to search for a dealer with cars where company is either "Honda" or "Ford"

 ```java
 ... = new SQLQuery<Dealer>(Dealer.class, "cars[*].company in ('Honda', 'Ford') ");